 Because both conditions (the business model test and the contractual cash flows characteristics test) must be met for amortised cost measurement, the order in which the tests are performed is irrelevant for the Group.
 The Group classifies its financial assets into the following categories: financial assets at fair value through profit and loss (FVTPL); equity investments designated as at fair value through other comprehensive income (FVOCI) and financial assets at amortised cost.
 Management determines the appropriate classification of its investment at initial recognition.

-- (ii.)
-Classification and Measurement of Financial Assets (continued) - (i.)
+(i.)
 Amortised Cost (continued)

 The classification of financial instruments can be seen in the table below.